zeemee/frontend-coding-assignment/README.md

 **limit**: A numerical limit on results to return.
 Default 10.

 **query**: A string to query for results.
-This should search the **name** of a cocktail recipe inclusively, as in, 'rita' should find 'Margarita'.
-An empty query string should return an array of unfiltered results.
+This searches the **name** of a cocktail recipe inclusively, as in, 'rita' finds 'Margarita'.
+An empty query string returns an array of unfiltered results.

 The response format looks like this: